ArDoCo/Replication-Package-ICSE24_Recovering-Trace-Links-Between-Software-Documentation-And-Code/README.md

 # ReplicationPackageICSE24
-This is the replication package for the paper "TODO".
+This is the replication package for the paper "Recovering Trace Links Between Software Documentation And Code".

 ## Structure
 Each folder contains a README.md file with instructions on how to run the code.